 So, by the time James J. Lee marched into the offices of the Discovery Channel to commit mass murder on behalf of “nature,” leftist “philosophers” and “intellectuals” had been encouraging such assaults for decades.
 Lee didn’t himself come up with the idea that the human race should be wiped out.
 He got it from professors and writers who would never strap bombs to their own bodies and blow up nineteen hundred people—but were openly suggesting that such attacks are warranted.

-Such “intellectuals” are what Ayn Rand called “Witch Doctors” or “mystics of mind.”
+Such “intellectuals” are what Ayn Rand called “Witch Doctors” or “mystics of spirit.”
 Witch Doctors are idea guys who instruct or inspire action guys—the “Attilas” or “mystics of muscle”—to carry out their marching orders.6 Lee had simply taken the Witch Doctors’ marching orders and set out to enact them.

 Fortunately, he was stopped.
 But it was close.